katholiek-onderwijs-vlaanderen/sri-client/README.md

 * **isAfter(a,b):** returns true if a is strictly after b, where a and b are dates as strings
 * **getFirst(arrayOfDateStrings):** returns the date that is first in time from arrayOfDateStrings
 * **getLast(arrayOfDateStrings):** returns the date that is last in time from arrayOfDateStrings
-* **overlaps(a, b):** returns true if there is an overlapping period between a en b where a and b are objects with a property startDate and endDate (which can be null/undefined)
+* **isOverlapping(a, b):** returns true if there is an overlapping period between a en b where a and b are objects with a property startDate and endDate (which can be null/undefined)
 * **getStartofSchoolYear():** returns the first of september before getNow(),
 * **getEndofSchoolYear():** returns the first of september after getNow(),
 * **getPreviousDay(dateString):** returns the day before dateString as a string